All Of Leonardo DiCaprio's Girlfriends In Chronological Order

 In late December 2022 (when Leo was still with Gigi), he was spotted on what appeared to be a date with 24-year-old Victoria in West Hollywood.
 Interestingly, Victoria’s father, Lorenzo, inadvertently revealed the connection during an interview with the New York Post, sharing his daughter’s apparent enthusiasm for Leo.
 His advice was simple – “Just enjoy it as much as you can for as long as it lasts.”

-We hope his daughter followed that advice because Leo and her called it quits in a short amount of time.
+We hope his daughter followed that advice because she and Leo called it quits in a short amount of time.

 Eden Polani (2022)